 Prefab or craft, can you have both?

-Having written a book on Contemporary Vernacular Design, I am very keen to retain craft skills as much as possible.
+I wrote a book on Contemporary Vernacular Design, so I am very keen to retain craft skills as much as possible.
 However, as part of my book research, I interviewed architects Alan Dickson of Rural Design and Neil Stevens of Dualchas, both situated on the Isle of Skye and both producing beautiful contemporary vernacular dwellings, well suited to the tough conditions in the Highlands.
 What was intriguing to me was that both firms provide their own pre-fabricated dwelling options (coming under R-House and Hebridean Homes respectively) in addition to their usual bespoke dwelling design.
-These still look beautiful, and as Alan Dickson explained; there are 101 ways to get timber cladding wrong and one way to get it right, pre-fabrication is a way to get it consistently right.
+These still look beautiful, and as Alan Dickson explained; there are 101 ways to get timber cladding wrong and one way to get it right.
+Pre-fabrication is a way to get it consistently right.
 These prefab houses look beautiful and crafted.

 Inspired by this, I have been keen to explore pre-fabricated construction to reduce time and worry on site (especially with Passivhaus builds).
 Which is why I was so pleased to attend the Greencore seminar at the recent AECB conference in July 2016. (strange how you have to go all the way to Norwich to discover what you need is only on your doorstep in Abingdon!)